ravilrrr/ogma-CMS/README.md

 ### Features

 * Built with Bootstrap - Built using Bootstrap.
+* BootSwatch Themes - Customize your site with built in themes
 * Easy to Install - Up and running in 5 minutes.
 * Multi User - Multiple users with Admin/Author access.
 Full control what part of the system Authors can use
 * Customizable - User created Themes & plugins.